 OCS shall issue an investigation report (the "Decision") based on the evidence.
-OCS' Decision shall be in writing and sent to the complainant within sixty (60) calendar days of OCS' receipt of the complaint unless the timeframe is extended with the written agreement of the complainant.
-OCS' Decision shall be written in English and in the language of the complainant whenever feasible or as required by law.
+OCS's Decision shall be in writing and sent to the complainant within sixty (60) calendar days of OCS's receipt unless the timeframe is extended with the written agreement of the complainant.
+OCS's decision shall be in writing and sent to the complainant.
+OCS's decision shall be written in English and in the language of the complainant whenever feasible or as required by law.

-The Decision shall include:
+The decision shall include:

 - 1. The findings of fact based on evidence gathered. - 2.
 The conclusion providing a clear determination for each allegation as to whether OCS is in compliance with the relevant law. - 3.
 Corrective actions, if OCS finds merit in the complaint and any are warranted or required by law. - 4.
-Notice of the complainant's right to appeal OCS's Decision within thirty (30) calendar days to the CDE, except when OCS has used its UCP to address complaints that are not subject to the UCP requirements. - 5.
-Procedures to be followed for initiating such an appeal.
+Notice of the complainant's right to appeal OCS's decision within thirty (30) calendar days to the CDE except when OCS has used its UCP to address complaints that are not subject to UCP requirements. - 5.
+Procedures to be followed for initiating an appeal.

 If an employee is disciplined as a result of the complaint, the Decision shall simply state that effective action was taken and that the employee was informed of OCS's expectations.
-The Decision shall not give any further information as to the nature of the disciplinary action except as required by applicable law.
+The report shall not give any further information as to the nature of the disciplinary action, except as required by applicable law.

-Appeals to the CDE
+Appeals to the California Department of Education

-If dissatisfied with the Decision, the complainant may appeal in writing to the CDE within thirty (30) calendar days of receiving the Decision.
+If dissatisfied with OCS's decision, the complainant may appeal in writing to the CDE within thirty (30) calendar days of receiving OCS's decision.
 The appeal shall be accompanied by a copy of the complaint filed with OCS and a copy of the Decision.
-When appealing to the CDE, the complainant must specify and explain the basis for the appeal, including at least one of the following:
+When appealing to the CDE, the complainant must specify the basis for the appeal of the decision, including at least one of the following:

 - 1. OCS failed to follow its complaint procedures. - 2.
-Relative to the allegations of the complaint, OCS' Decision lacks material findings of fact necessary to reach a conclusion of law. - 3.
-The material findings of fact in OCS' Decision are not supported by substantial evidence. - 4.
-The legal conclusion in OCS' Decision is inconsistent with the law. - 5.
-In a case in which OCS' Decision found noncompliance, the corrective actions fail to provide a proper remedy.
+Relative to the allegations of the complaint, OCS's Decision lacks material findings of fact necessary to reach a conclusion of law. - 3.
+The material findings of fact in OCS's Decision are not supported by substantial evidence - 4.
+The legal conclusion in OCS's Decision is inconsistent with the law. - 5.
+In a case in which OCS's Decision found noncompliance, the corrective actions fail to provide a proper remedy.

-Upon notification by the CDE that the complainant has appealed the Decision, the Executive Director or designee shall forward the following documents to the CDE within ten (10) calendar days of the date of notification:
+Upon notification by the CDE that the complainant has appealed OCS's decision, the Executive Director or designee shall forward the following documents to the CDE within ten (10) calendar days of the date of notification:

 - 1. A copy of the original complaint. - 2.
-A copy of the Decision. - 3.
+A copy of the decision. - 3.
 A copy of the investigation file, including but not limited to all notes, interviews, and documents submitted by the parties or gathered by the investigator. - 4.
-A report of any action taken to resolve the complaint. - 5.
-A copy of OCS's complaint procedures. - 6.
+A report of any action taken to resolve the complaint.

+- 5. A copy of OCS's complaint procedures. - 6.
 Other relevant information requested by the CDE.